This is the best damn broccoli ever.

 - 2 tbsp freshly grated parmesan cheese

-- Drizzle with 2 tbsp extra virgin olive oil, scatter with garlic, salt and pepper.
-Use your fingers to toss, then spread out over tray in a single layer.
+Drizzle with 2 tbsp extra virgin olive oil, scatter with garlic, salt and pepper.
+Use your fingers to toss, then spread out over tray in a single layer (or use tongs or massage in a large ziplock bag).
 Adjust salt to your taste.

 2. Reserve the stalks to use in stir fries or finely dice them and use in soups, fried rice, casseroles or even hide them in things like pasta sauces.